 Chrome-plated brass resonator ukulele cover plate for single cone resonator ukulele or cigar box guitar.
 Cover plate is 6-3/8" in diameter with a chrome-plated or brushed copper finish.

 These ukulele cover plates do not require a tail-piece.

-Two styles available:
+Three styles available:

-- Diamond Holes - finish: chrome plated (groupings of many small holes to form a diamond shape)
+- Diamond Holes - finish: Chrome plated (groupings of many small holes to form a diamond shape)

 Also available as a kit.
 Kit includes:

 Ukulele Reso Kit